 We must leave now if we don't want to arrive late.

-a She wants him to go with her on holiday, so she's helping him
+She wants him to go with her on holiday, so she's helping him with his project.

-c I'll give you some money because you will have to pay for the
+I'll give you some money because you will have to pay for the bus.

-e We are leaving early in the morning.
-We want to arrive there
+We are leaving early in the morning.
+We want to arrive there by noon.

 We must leave now to avoid arriving late.

-, we can use to prevent + an object (+ from)
+, we can use to prevent + an object

-b He did all his homework so that his teacher would not tell him off.
+He did all his homework so that his teacher would not tell him off.